 Helping low-income parents and other adults find good jobs and steady incomes.

-National partnerships and state-level initiatives are building workers’ skills to meet employers’ needs while also strengthening policies for adult education, job training, economic development and other resources to help individuals find and keep jobs and build careers.
+State-level initiatives are building workers’ skills to meet employers’ needs while also strengthening policies for adult education, job training, economic development and other resources to help individuals find and keep jobs and build careers.

 Nearly 6.5 million U.S. teens and young adults are neither in school nor in the workforce.
 With new research, Casey offers recommendations to support youth in gaining a stronger foothold in the economy.